JankowiakOskar/posts-loader/README.md

 # Posts Loader
-App built with React & Redux and Wordpress API.
-Getting articles from API and show them on the website
+Newspapper app to getting and reading articles from Wordpress API.
+## App built with stack:
+- React JS
+- React Redux
+- React Router
+- Wordpress API
+- GSAP
+- Firebase

 ## Functionalities
+- Firebase authentications
+- Create new account and sign in
+- Get couple articles if user is unlogged
-- load six new posts after clicking load more posts btn
+- Load six new articles after clicking loading button if user is logged in
-- checking articles and users
+- Errors messages
+- Modal

 ### How to run app?